elastic/go-licenser/README.md

 Options:

   -d	skips rewriting files and returns exitcode 1 if any discrepancies are found.
+  -exclude value
+    	path to exclude (can be specified multiple times).
   -ext string
-    	sets the file extension to scan for. (default ".go")
+    	sets the file extension to scan for. (default ".go") -license string
+    	sets the license type to check: ASL2, Elastic (default "ASL2")

 ```

 ## Contributing